Crop rotation

 Contents

-Plants have different “appetites”: some are frugal like garlic, others are greedy like cabbage.
-They also don’t draw the same quantity or the same nutrients from the soil.
-Moreover, certain plants can enrich the earth, like fabaceae (peas, beans, broad beans…) which fix atmospheric nitrogen.
-Crop rotation therefore ensures that all vegetable plants receive, in due time, the right quantity of essential elements for their growth.
+Plants have different “appetites”: some are undemanding like garlic, while others are greedy like cabbage.
+They also draw different quantities and types of nutrients from the soil.
+Moreover, some plants can enrich the soil, such as legumes (peas, beans, broad beans…) that fix atmospheric nitrogen.
+Crop rotation ensures that all vegetable plants receive, in due time, the right amount of essential elements for their growth.

 How to do it?

-Here are two examples of crop rotations:
+Here are two examples of rotations:

 Plot A: